SAP/sprint/README.md

 ## Repository Structure
 The repository is organized as follows:
 - `src/`: Contains the source code for the project.
-  - `run_dp_finetuning.py`: Refactored script for fine-tuning models with differential privacy.
+  - `run_dp_finetuning.py`: Script for fine-tuning models with differential privacy.
-  - `run_inference.py`: Refactored script for model inference (cleartext and MPC).
+  - `run_inference.py`: Script for model inference (cleartext and MPC).
   - `sprint_core/`: Core modular components for SPRINT experiments.
     - `constants.py`: Constants and path management (Needs to be modified if custom paths are used).
     - `config_manager.py`: Configuration management and validation.